-In typical asymptomatic intermolt cuticle we see: i- A dense thin birefringent crystalline calcite layer on the outside, fig 3; ii- a carbonate-apatite, aka bone, lining of dermal gland and neurite canals, figs 4, 5; and iii- trabecular carbonate-apatite used in the exocuticle providing hardness, fig 4 A,B. These three features are derived from electron probe microanalysis (EPMA) compositions of intermolt lobster cuticle seen in figs 4 and 5 each of which illustrates different aspects of calcium and phosphorous mineral distribution in the exo-cuticle of the intermolt lobster.
-Fig 4A shows a dermal gland canal which has a canal lining of relatively high P:Ca ratio which is typical of canals close to the surface of the cuticle.
-A cross-section of a canal seen in fig 5 illustrates a dermal gland canal which has two regions of distinct P:Ca ratios, an outer luminal layer P:Ca is 2 while the cuticle sided P:Ca is 3.51.
+The intermolt cuticle of a lobster without signs of shell disease (INDICATE IF THIS LOBSTER IS FROM WITHIN OR OUTSIDE THE RANGE OF ESD) we observed: 1) A dense thin birefringent crystalline calcite layer on the outside (Fig. 3); 2) a carbonate-apatite lining of dermal gland and neurite canals (Figs. 4, 5); and 3) trabecular carbonate-apatite used in the exocuticle providing hardness (Fig. 4 A,B).
+These three features are derived from electron probe microanalysis (EPMA) compositions of intermolt lobster cuticle (Fig. 4 and 5) illustrating different aspects of calcium and phosphorous mineral distribution in the exo-cuticle of the intermolt lobster.
+A dermal gland canal which has a canal lining of relatively high P:Ca ratio typical of canals close to the surface of the cuticle is seen in Fig. 4A.
+A cross-section of a canal illustrates a dermal gland canal which has two regions of distinct P:Ca ratios, an outer luminal layer P:Ca is 2 while the cuticle sided P:Ca is 3.51 (Fig. 5).
 The calcite vs bone signals are differentiated by Principal Components (PC) analysis of the composition variation among pixels.
 PC-1 points to calcite variation while PC-2 identifies two levels of carbonate apatite seen as blue and green in the fig 5C’s PC-2 panel.
 The two ratios of P:Ca are also seen as distinct slopes of Ca:P pixels with ratios of 2 vs 3.51 in fig 5D.
 Both of these ratios represent typical bone ratios of P:Ca as seen in Table 1.
 A P:Ca of 2 represents bone with a composition Ca10(PO4)5(CO3)(OH)3 • H2O , one of the highest phosphate contents exhibited by bone.

-We find that the outermost mineral surface of the lobster intermolt cuticle consists mainly of a smooth dense layer of calcite, fig 4A, that has a calcium Kα intensity close to mollusk shell, which is 95-98% CaCO3, fig 5D.
-This birefringent outer layer of calcite appears continuous but it punctuated at regular but widely spread over-disperse intervals by cuticular organules, fig 6, a term popularized by Lawrence (Lawrence1966, Merritt 2006) for small organs such as dermal glands and bristles, which are formed from single epidermal mother cell dividing to form a small groups of cells, the organule.
-The cuticle of the lobster is studded with organules of simple dermal glands and interspersed with compound organules that combine sensory bristles with accompanying dermal glands as seen in fig 6 as surface structures and accompanying clustered carbonate-apatite lined canals.
+We find that the outermost mineral surface of the lobster intermolt cuticle consists mainly of a smooth dense layer of calcite (Fig. 4A), that has a calcium Kα intensity close to mollusk (clam) shell, which is 95-98% CaCO3 (Fig. 5D).
+This birefringent outer layer of calcite appears continuous but it punctuated at regular but widely spread over-disperse intervals by cuticular organules (Fig. 6), a term popularized by Lawrence (Lawrence1966, Merritt 2006) for small organs such as dermal glands and bristles, which are formed from single epidermal mother cell dividing to form a small groups of cells, the organule.
+The cuticle of the lobster was studded with organules of simple dermal glands and interspersed with compound organules that combine sensory bristles with accompanying dermal glands as surface structures and accompanying clustered carbonate-apatite lined canals (Fig. 6).
 During the molting process cuticular organules are moved apart from each other during the generally isometric expansion of the cuticle surface.
 The expansion of the cuticle in lobsters varies but is approximately 1.1 fold increase in linear dimensions which represents a 21% increase in cuticle area.
 New organules need to develop and be inserted into the widening expanses of cuticle devoid of organules.
-We see a progression of development from the simple to the compound organule, fig 6, that is compatible with similar development seen in insects (Merritt, 2006).
+We observed a progression of development from the simple to the compound organule, fig 6, that is compatible with similar development seen in insects (Merritt, 2006).